valedami/valedami.github.io/projects.md

 title: Projects
 ---

+Valeria is working with kids with propedeutical courses at Hub Cecchi Pint, Torino and in None in the private school Il Mondo a  Passo di Danza.
+She is taking care of the modern contemporary teaching in the private schools Compagniadellanebbia, Carmagnola and the school Il Gabbiano from Torino curing projects with Aterballetto fondation from October 2015.
+She is still active in dancing courses and researches particulary with Daniele Ninarello and she updates herself daily with workshops.

+She is currently working teaching Pilates and Gyrotonic in Torino.
+During the month of October 2015 she is having her internship for university education at
+<a href="http://www.lodiginnastica.it/">Centro Funzionale Lodi</a>, via Carlo
+Alberto Torino.

 ## _In progress_ Don Chishotte; Urlare nel deserto, lottare contro I mulini a vento

 Valeria collaborates actively with the <a